The Legacy of Yaakov and Esav

 C. Being a happy person

 That was the question Harvard Graduate School of Education professors Rick Weissbourd and Stephanie Jones asked of some 10,000 teenagers from 33 different schools across the country over the last 10 years.
-In June of this past year, in . . .
+In June of . . .

 The Secret Formula for Forgiveness